Jesús Arriaga: Career

 It is not known for certain if Chucho had accomplices.
 He never admitted to having them and denied to authorities that anyone in his company even knew that he was a “famous bandit.”
 However, there are newspaper accounts mentioning accomplices such as Francisco Varela and several women who arrested along with him in Querétaro.

 Chucho had been arrested several times during his career.
-The first time was in a cabin near Texcoco, Mexico State and was taken to Belen Prison in Mexico City.
+The first time was in a cabin near Texcoco, State of Mexico, and was taken to Belén Prison in Mexico City.
 By 1873, he would have escaped from this same prison three times, with little fanfare.

 By 1881, Chucho el Roto was a recognized and popular bandit.
 On August 17 of this year Joaquín Mendizábal, chief of police of the state of Veracruz arrested him in Orizaba, where he was working as a carpenter under an assumed name.
 He was suspected of planning a robbery of a cigarette factory and had goods hidden somewhere in the city of Puebla.
 Reports indicate accomplices as well as weapons and other goods possibly linking him to unsolved crimes in the area.
 Later reports indicate that Chucho feared for his life from rural authorities, who were known for a tradition called the “ley fuga.”
 This entailed freeing a prisoner only to shoot them for “escaping.”
-He supposedly paid for a private guard to accompany him and Veracruz authorities as they transferred him back to Belen Prison in Mexico City.
+He supposedly paid for a private guard to accompany him and Veracruz authorities as they transferred him back to Belén Prison in Mexico City.
 Also, reports at the time have Chucho claiming sixty non-violent robberies to date.

 His fame brought him admirers and supporters from various parts of society.
 Signs demanding Chucho’s release or Mendizábel’s death appeared in Orizaba.
 Chucho’s defenses of his actions to authorities appealing to sections of the penal code impressed some, including a Mexico City governor named Ramón Fernández.

 After being transferred to the Belen Prison in 1881, Chucho escaped again and went to Querétaro.